totalico/1040_AutoScript/README.md

 #  How exactly it works?
-In the folder who holds the script, is a config file nemed .editconfig .
+The main folder which holds a script has a config file nemed .editconfig .
-This file contains all your information that are supposed to be calculated and processed by IRS in 1040. all the information is on your station, so no one can take any advantages from this file.
+This file contains all your information that will be calculated and processed by IRS - 1040.
+All the information is on your station, so no one can take any advantages from this file.
 There are few section:
-personal info - your family and you, input names and ssn. calc info - salary, stocks, Dmei Lyda, ect.
+personal info - your family and you, input names, relation, and SSN. calc info - salary, stocks, Dmei Lyda, ect.